salimk/Rcrawler/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html)
 [![DOI Paper](https://user-images.githubusercontent.com/17308124/31905494-44039a56-b826-11e7-9ace-01db4904176d.png)](https://doi.org/10.1016/j.softx.2017.04.004)

 Rcrawler is an R package for web crawling websites and extracting structured data which can be used for a wide range of useful applications, like web mining, text mining, web content mining, and web structure mining.
 So what is the difference between Rcrawler and rvest : rvest extracts data from one specific page by navigating through selectors.
 However, Rcrawler automatically traverses and parse all web pages of a website, and extract all data you need from them at once with a single command.

-For example collect all published posts on a blog, or extract all products on a shopping website, or gathering comments, reviews for your opinion mining studies.
+For example collect all published posts on a blog, or extract all products data on a shopping website, or gathering all websites comments or reviews for your opinion mining studies.

 More than that,  Rcrawler can help you studies web site structure by building a network representation of a website internal and external hyperlinks (nodes & edges).

 > Help us improve Rcrawler by **asking questions**, **revealing issues**, **suggesting new features**.
 > If you have a blog **write** about it, or just **share** it with your collegues.